giordano/giordano.github.io/_posts/2022-06-18-first-macro.md

 operate on are regular Julia objects, which you can access and modify like any other Julia structure.
 So you can think of a macro as a regular function which operates on `Expr` objects, to return a new `Expr`.
-This isn't a simplification: many macros are actually defined to simply call a regular function which does all the expression rewriting business.
+This isn't a simplification: many macros are actually defined to only call a regular function which does all the expression rewriting business.

 _Q_: _**Should I write a macro?**_